Long Island Trust Lawyer

 - The estate and affairs remain private.

-- There is much more flexibility and control over the distribution of assets.
+- You have greater flexibility and control over the distribution of assets.

-- Continuity of asset management is maintained during disability of the grantor.
+- Continuity of asset management continues if the grantor becomes disabled.

 Our Values, Your Peace of Mind The Principles That Define Our Firm